microsoft/code-with-engineering-playbook/observability/tools/OpenTelemetry.md

 ## Current Status of OpenTelemetry Project

 OpenTelemetry is a project which emerged from merging of OpenCensus and OpenTracing in 2019.
 Although OpenCensus and OpenTracing are frozen and no new features are being developed for them, OpenTelemetry has backward compatibility with OpenCensus and OpenTracing.
 Some features of OpenTelemetry are still in beta, feature support for different languages is being tracked here: [Feature Status of OpenTelemetry](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md).
-Status of OpenTelemetry project can be tracked [here](https://opentelemetry.io/project-status/).

 ## What to watch out for